UM-Bridge/benchmarks/docs/source/math_description.rst

 Mathematical abstraction in UM-Bridge
 =====================================

 In this section, we will describe UM-Bridge's interface mathematically.

-Note that both inputs and ouputs are required to be a list of lists in the actual implementation, but we only consider a single element within the outer list to simplify the notation from hereon.
+Let :math:`\mathbf{F}` denote the numerical model that maps the model input vector, :math:`\boldsymbol{\theta}` to the output vector :math:`\mathbf{F}(\boldsymbol{\theta})`.
+We will use bold font to indicate vectors.
+Note that both inputs and ouputs are required to be a list of lists in the actual implementation.
+For a list of :math:`d` input vectors each with :math:`n` dimensions, we have

-Let :math:`\mathbf{F}` denote the numerical model that maps the model input vector, :math:`\boldsymbol{\theta}` to the output vector :math:`\mathbf{F}(\boldsymbol{\theta})`:

 .. math::
     \mathbf{F}\, : \,
-    \mathbb{R}^n
+    \mathbb{R}^n \times d
     \;\longrightarrow\;
-    \mathbb{R}^m.
+    \mathbb{R}^m \times d.

+The arguments ``inWrt`` and ``outWrt`` in functions, where derivatives are involved, allow the user to select particular indices (out of :math:`d` indices) at which the derivative should be evaluated with respect to.
+However, more of this will be clarified in the respective sections.

 Additionally, there may be an objective function :math:`L = L(\mathbf{F}(\boldsymbol{\theta}))`.